thulab/iot-benchmark/opentsdb/README.md

 # OpenTSDB in benchmark

-This document is about how to install, deploy OpenTSDB, and how to test its inserting or querying performance by `iot-benchmark`.
+This document is about how to install and deploy OpenTSDB, and how to test its insertion or query performance with IoT Benchmark.

 ## 1. Environment